molily/molily.de/_posts/2020-11-21-testing-angular.md

 Again, there are several ways how to accomplish this.
 We opt for Angular’s `fakeAsync` and `tick` functions, an easy and powerful way to test asynchronous behavior.

 `fakeAsync` freezes time.
-It prevents asynchronous tasks created by timers, Promises, Observables etc. from being executed.
+It prevents asynchronous tasks created by timers, Promises, Observables, etc. from being executed.
 We then use the `tick` function to simulate the passage of time.
 All scheduled asynchronous tasks will be executed.
 We can then test their effect.

 The specialty of `fakeAsync` and `tick` is that the passage of time is only virtual.
 Even if 10 seconds pass in the simulation, the spec may still complete in a few milliseconds.